nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 ```
 then you are probably looking at unzip code.
 However, this is not always the case, and identifying the algorithm in question can be a massive road block in your analysis.

 The first step is to realize that you are looking at a cryptographic or compression algorithm at all.
-Needless to say, there is no magic receipe, but a few dead giveaways anyway.
-For example, horrendous amounts of arithmetic operations (especially shifts and XOR) should tip you off.
+Needless to say, there is no magic recipe, but a few dead giveaways anyway.
+For example, horrendous amounts of arithmetic operations (especially shifts, XOR, and rotations) should tip you off.
 Another clue are oddly specific looking, large numeric constants.
 The following code has both:
 ```c++
 uVar1 = iVar2 + 0xd76aa478 + (~uVar9 & uVar2 | uVar12 & uVar9) + local_50;
 uVar3 = (uVar1 >> 0x19 | uVar1 * 0x80) + uVar9;